 1) From automating the Regression test cases, automation is moving towards life cycle test automation.
 Clients have started exploring the various stages of test life cycle which can be automated with the right set of tools required for automating such manual work.

-2) Automation testers are expected to have good business knowledge with the advent of model based testing.
-Clients can not hire separate testers for creating the model and automating the test cases.
+2) Automation testers are expected to have good business knowledge with the advent of model-based testing.
+Clients cannot hire separate testers for creating the model and automating the test cases.

-3) Business Process automated test packs helps the clients to reduce the time to market for the standard, established applications and products.
+3) Business Process automated test packs helps the clients to reduce the time to market for the standard & established applications and products.

 5) The Test Management tools have been completely integrated with the test life cycle and on the fly customized reports are generated.

-7) Multiple customized utilities which helps the testers to reduce the redundant manual work has been created and promoted as differentiators by the independent testing vendors and some are even pricing them on the value client gets.
+7) Multiple customized utilities which help the testers to reduce the redundant manual work has been created and promoted as differentiators by the independent testing vendors and some are even pricing them on the value client gets.

 About Author – Gunasekaran Veerapillai (Guna) worked as Test Project Manager in Think soft, HCL Technologies and Covansys (CSC).
-Currently he is working as Competency Head in Wipro Technologies Testing Services.
+Currently, he is working as Competency Head in Wipro Technologies Testing Services.
 With 30+ years of experience in Banking Industry and IT, Guna is specialized in Test Portfolio assessments, Test process assessments and Automation assessments for many BFSI clients.